meangolden/Find_the_guest_BINGO/README.md

 # Find_the_guest_BINGO

 Generate printable grids for the game "Find the Guest -- BINGO".
 Each grid has a size of 5x5.
-Each entry of the grid has a sentence that describes a guest of yours or a person in general.
+Each entry of the grid has a sentence that describes a guest of yours or a person in general :-)
 The grids differ from one another, but they have many questions in common.

 ## Prerequisites
 - Python (any version 3.x)